Hello, World,

 Honestly, just scroll through LowEndTalk, and I'm sure you'll find something!
 However, note that most providers block port 25 (SMTP) by default, which is required for email.
 You MUST request the port to be unblocked in most cases.

 The software you shall choose depends on your hardware, requirements, technical ability, and desire to maintain your system.
-A couple popular choices include Mailcow and Stalwart.
+A couple popular choices include Mailcow and Stalwart, but they are far from the only options out there.

 Mailcow is a docker-based email stack combining various popular email software components (such as Postfix, rSpamD, Dovecot, ...) in a centralised Docker image.
 It allows one to easily set email up, manage data using a "standard" software stack (allowing easy future migration), provides a powerful API, all while staying up-to-date, not having to deal with the annoyance of setting up tens of components and making them work coherently with one another.
 The main downside of Mailcow is that it tends to be pretty heavy (the minimum requirements alone are 6GB of RAM + 1GB swap and 20 GiB of storage (not including email storage)) and that it mainly natively supports a limited set of Linux distributions (server-side, of course) without needing to install any compatibility layers or patching in major modifications.

-Stalwart is an integrated from-scratch open-source all-in-one lightweight email server software focused on flexibility and scalability.
+Stalwart is a modern, integrated from-scratch open-source all-in-one lightweight email server software focused on flexibility and scalability.
 It is a great choice for lower-end systems.
-The main downside of Stalwart is that it lacks maturity (Mailcow combines standard time-tested components whereas Stalwart is written by the Stalwart team and the open source community from scratch in Rust), provides weaker spam protection, and lacks complete protocol standard compliance due to the lack of maturity.
+The main downside of Stalwart is that it lacks maturity (Mailcow combines standard time-tested components whereas Stalwart is written by the Stalwart team and the open source community from scratch in Rust), provides weaker spam protection, and lacks completely rigorous protocol standard compliance due to the lack of maturity.

 # Hosting vs. Virtual Hosting